 The RENEW Counseling Center is serviced through Intercultural Learning and Engagement.
 It provides help and hope and offers all individuals the opportunity to pursue wholeness, healing, support and growth.
 RENEW is a comprehensive counseling center open to all undergraduate students, PGS students, employees and the community.
 We are staffed by over 20 therapists (licensed, candidates, and graduate interns).
 Staff, prices and extensive hours of availability can be found at http://renew.snu.edu/ RENEW works with individuals, couples (dating, premarital, and married), families, children, and at times offers specialized groups.
 Psychological testing is also available, RENEW's staff is uniquely equipped to work with nearly every concern a client might have due to the specialized training of our licensed staff.
-RENEW is located on the first floor of the Wester Commons and has a dedicated entrance on the East side of the building.
+RENEW is housed in the Imel B Building at 6710 NW 43rd on the north side of campus and has a parking lot and dedicated entrance on the West side of the building.
 Call (405) 717-6200 or fill out paperwork on our website (while on SNU WIFI) to initiate an appointment.
 We look forward to working with you.